J0e-Quan/odin-recipes/README.md

 ## Key features:
  - Main index page contains links to several recipe pages
  - Recipe pages contain images and links back to the index page
- - All pages are styled with CSS and use web fonts (Inter for headings, Outfit for body text)
+ - All pages are styled with CSS and use web fonts (Inter for headings, Urbanist for body text)
  - Pages are scaled appropriately on mobile (except for images)

 ## Credits: